functionland/fula-archived/libraries/box-firmware/README.md

 ## Running

-After installing it should be running automaticaly.
+After installing, the wifi server should be running automatically.
 A new network will be available to connect from the Box setup mobile app.